-Adding weekly reflection to your routine can change your life.
-It helps you see how far you’ve come and what you’ve learned.
-By looking back, you can spot what you’re doing right and what needs work.
+Putting 12 weekly reflection into your routine that can change your life.
+It helps you to look back and see how far you’ve got to come; what you’ve learned.
+By belatedly back looking, you’re capable of contacting what you’re doing right and what can be worked on in order to strive for personal progress and superior decision-making.

-A 12-week plan can guide you in setting goals and planning your vision.
-It connects you with your passions and strengths.
-This way, you can make a clear plan for your future.
+Week Plan can guide you in setting goals and planning your vision.
+It bonds you with your strengths and passion.
+In this manner, you can have a clear plan of your future.

-- Regular weekly reflection is recommended for effective self-improvement and personal development.
+• Weekly reflection is recommended for effective self improvement and personal development.

 Ketchum professionals, like Rachel and Wiston Rodriguez, show how using psychology and reflection helps teams and workers do better.